ethpm/ethpm-cli/docs/quickstart.rst

    ethpm auth
    > Keyfile stored for address: 0x123abc....................

-You can now use your keyfile's password as the flag ``--keyfile-password`` for any ethPM command, and it will be used to automatically sign any transactions.
+You can now use your keyfile's password with the flag ``--keyfile-password`` for any ethPM command, and it will be used to automatically sign any transactions.

 Activate